FrancescoZumo/valence-arousal-video-estimation/README.md

 The dataset used for training our proposed model is the discrete LIRIS-ACCEDE dataset: https://liris-accede.ec-lyon.fr/

-For evaluating our method we also used the continuous LIRIS-ACCEDE dataset and the AGAIN dataset: https://again.institutedigitalgames.com/
+For evaluating our method we also used the continuous LIRIS-ACCEDE dataset (see rpevious link) and the AGAIN dataset: https://again.institutedigitalgames.com/

 For training a model, modify all settings and parameters inside `main.py` according to your needs and run the script.
 The code can be expanded by adding more networks inside `models.py`